Testing Independence of Infinite Dimensional Random Elements: A Sup-norm Approach: Methodology

 (A6) The bivariate kernel $k: \mathbb{R}^{2}\rightarrow A\subset\mathbb{R}^{+}$ is such that $\int m_{1} k(m_1, m_2) dm_1 dm_2 < \infty$, $\int m_{2} k(m_1, m_2) dm_1 dm_2 < \infty$, $\int m_{1} \{k(m_1, m_2)\}^{2} dm_1 dm_2 < \infty$ and $\int m_{2} \{k(m_1, m_2)\}^{2} dm_1 dm_2 < \infty$.
 Here $A$ is a bounded set.

 \begin{rmrk} Condition (A1) indicates that for various choices of $h_{n}$, the asymptotic results described in Theorem \ref{asymptotic} holds, and such conditions are common across the literature in kernel density estimation (see, e.g., \cite{Silverman1998}).
-Condition (A2) is satisfied when the directional derivatives of the joint probability density function of $||X||_{\cal{H}}$ and $||Y||_{\cal{H}}$ exist, and these are indeed realistic assumptions.
+As an application of (A1), we have $n h_{n}^{2}\rightarrow\infty$ as $n\rightarrow\infty$; this observation shall be used repeatedly in our analysis.
+Condition (A2) is satisfied when the directional derivatives of the joint probability density function of $||X||_{\cal{H}}$ and $||Y||_{\cal{H}}$ exist, and this is indeed a realistic assumption.
 Further, when the infinite dimensional random elements $X$ and $Y$ are norm bounded, and the joint probability density function of the random variables $\langle l_{1}, X \rangle_{\cal{H}}$ and $\langle l_{2}, Y \rangle_{\cal{H}}$ is uniformly bounded (see Proposition \ref{propbounded}), then the marginal probability density functions of the random variables $\langle l_{1}, X \rangle_{\cal{H}}$ and $\langle l_{2}, Y \rangle_{\cal{H}}$ are also bounded.
 For instance, for well-known Gaussian process, the conditions (A3) and (A4) hold.
 Condition (A5) implies certain mild restriction on the tail behaviour of the chosen kernels.
 However, for compact support of the kernel, there is no need to put restrictions on the tail behaviour of the chosen kernels as the integrations involving kernels are finite as long as the the kernels are continuous.
-Condition (A6) asserted some Integrability assumptions on the chosen bivariate kernel.
+Condition (A6) asserted some integrability assumptions on the chosen bivariate kernel.
 In this case also, if the support of the chosen bivariate kernel is compact, the continuity of the chosen bivariate kernel is good enough to satisfy the integrability assumptions in condition (A6). \end{rmrk}

 \begin{theorem} Let us denote where $s_{i} = -G + i \frac{2G}{L}$ and $t_{i} = -G + i \frac{2G}{L}$ for $i = 1, \ldots, L$ are equi-distributied points in $[-G, G]$, and $T_{n}$ is the same as defined in \eqref{statistic}.
 Then, under (A1), (A5) and (A6), as $n\rightarrow\infty$.